Find Affordable College Courses

 On average, journalism graduates from UNL take out $23,548 in student loans while working on their degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $444.

-Full Journalism at University of Nebraska - Lincoln Report
+Read full report on Journalism at University of Nebraska - Lincoln

-University of Nebraska at Kearney ranked #10 on this year’s Best Journalism Schools in the Plains States Region list.
-Located in the town of Kearney, UNK is a public college with a moderately-sized student population.
+University of Nebraska at Kearney landed the #10 spot in the 2023 rankings for the best journalism programs.
+Located in the distant town of Kearney, UNK is a public college with a moderately-sized student population.

 On average, journalism graduates from UNK take out $25,000 in student loans while working on their degree.